recallnet/trading-simulator/README.md

 1. All API requests are properly authenticated
 2. Each team has its own unique API key
 3. API keys are never stored in plaintext in the database
-4. Even if database contents are exposed, the API keys remain protected by the master encryption key
+4. Even if database contents are exposed, the API keys remain protected by the root encryption key

 The encryption uses:
 - AES-256-CBC encryption algorithm
 - A unique initialization vector (IV) for each encrypted key
-- A master encryption key from environment variables (`MASTER_ENCRYPTION_KEY`)
+- A root encryption key from environment variables (`ROOT_ENCRYPTION_KEY`)

 For production deployments, it's recommended to:
-- Use a hardware security module (HSM) or key management service (KMS) for the master encryption key
+- Use a hardware security module (HSM) or key management service (KMS) for the root encryption key
-- Rotate the master encryption key periodically
+- Rotate the root encryption key periodically
 - Implement proper key management procedures

 ## API Documentation